BingU-CS457-CS557/thrift-tutorial/README.md

 # thrift-lab

 In this tutorial, we're going to develop a simple remote calculator using Apache Thrift.
-The client sends an RPC call to the server, giving details of the operation to be performed and the server returns the answer.
+The client sends an RPC call to the server, giving details of the operation to be performed and the server returns the result.

 ## Setting up the Environment